Repairing Decks and Railings

 Replace broken deck boards

-The most difficult part is cutting out the damaged section cleanly (Photo 1).
+The most difficult part of this deck repair task is cutting out the damaged section cleanly.
 Don’t try to cut directly over a joist.
 Instead, cut to one side and screw on a cleat to support the new decking.
 It’s a fairly hefty cut for a jigsaw, so use a sharp, stiff blade to keep your cuts as straight and smooth as possible.

 Strengthen wobbly posts